 The park also includes the Payachata volcanic group, a north-south trending complex of potentially active volcanoes on the border of Bolivia and Chile, directly north of Chungará Lake.

-Created in 1939, its primary objective was for the protection of native Queñoa De Altura (Polylepis tarapacana) that grows on the hillsides of this region.
+Created in 1939, its primary objective was the protection of native Queñoa De Altura (Polylepis tarapacana) that grows on the hillsides of this region.
 This shrub-like tree has adapted to the high elevations and harsh climate of the Andes.

 The area was first declared a nature reserve and then later ratified by national law as the Sajama National Park.
 It had neither formal administration nor park rangers until 1995.